tamanchichan/tamanchichan/readme.md

 </div>

 # About Me!
-Hi!
-I am Taman, a Software Developer student at Winnipeg, Canada.
-I'm from Rio de Janeiro, Brazil.
+Hello!
+My name is Taman, and I am a Software Developer alumni of the Manitoba Institute of Trades & Technology, Winnipeg, Canada.
+I am from Rio de Janeiro, Brazil.

-I studied Chemistry for one year, and Mathematics for two years before finally landing on Software Developer.

-I am a coffee junkie, I drink at least 2 cups in the morning and one more in the afternoon.
+I am proficient in front-end and as well in back-end technologies, with expertise in programming languages in JavaScript and C#.

+I am also a critical thinker and effective problem-solver with the ability to anticipate and prevent setbacks.
+Flexible with the aptitude to work well under pressure and fast-paced environments.

+My strong interpersonal communication skills, analytical and innovative skills, all geared towards approaching challenging situations with a solutions-oriented mindset.

 ## My Skills:
-My programming languages includes:
+My programming languages include:
 * HTML
 * CSS
 * JavaScript
+* SQL
+* C#
+* Java
 * Python
-* Java
-* SQL

 ## My Stats:
 <div align='center'>